takaito1/EAS2655_S25/README.md

-# EAS2655_S25 : Quantitative techniques for EAS
+# EAS2655 : Quantitative techniques for EAS, Spring 2025

 Welcome to the EAS2655 repository for Spring 2025!